nicholaswmin/conventions/README.md

 ## Flow

+- Some files are merged by `section`, i.e markdown documents such as `README`.
-- Markdown documents (`README.md`, `CONTRIBUTING.md` etc...) are merged
+- Other files are merged by-property, i.e `package.json`
-- Rulesets are uploaded as-is
-- Workflows are added as-is in the `.gitub/workflows/<workflow>.yml`
+- Other files are left-intact and added side-by-side in the same folder, i.e `ruleset.json`, `workflows.yml` etc
-- `package.json` is merged
-- All other documents are added as-is.

 ## Notes

 - Github API extensions are in: `./extensions`